Song of Old Wyoming

 Sarah Padden, Eddie Dean, and Lash LaRue in Song of Old Wyoming (1945).

-Song of Old Wyoming is a 1945 American Western film directed by Robert Emmett Tansey.
+Song of Old Wyoming is a 1945 American Western film directed by Robert Emmett Tansey, written by Frances Kavanaugh from a story by Tansey.
 It was shot in Cinecolor and released by Producers Releasing Corporation.
-Western star Lash LaRue debuted in this film playing the Cheyenne Kid (Eddie Dean's sidekick in the film.)
+Western star Lash LaRue debuted in this film playing the Cheyenne Kid (Eddie Dean's sidekick in the film).

+Plot

+The film's story concerns Wyoming statehood, or "the fight of the lawless crowd to keep the territory from becoming a state and the determined fight of the decent element" to achieve statehood, with "action, romance and thrills" in a scenic Western setting.